genilab/genilab.github.io/JOINING.md

 ## Masters Researcher

 We welcome Master's students who wish to conduct their thesis research within the lab.

 Projects must be aligned with our Research Interests and/or make use of our [Research Resources](./PROJECTS.md#resources).
+Check the [ideas for research projects](#project-ideas) listed above.

-To discuss supervision or collaboration, please email Dr. Koch with your research interest.
+Please email Dr. Koch with your research interest to discuss supervision or collaboration,

 ---